worldomonation/mozbitbar/README.md

 ## Other Notes

-It is recommended to use a virtual environment with Mozbitbar.
+It is _highly_ recommended to use a virtual environment with Mozbitbar.